creat0r/woocommerce-easy-booking-system/readme.txt

 ==== WooCommerce Easy Booking System ====
 Contributors: @natashalavail, @amsul (For pickadate.js)
 Tags: woocommerce, booking, renting, products
-Requires at least: 3.0
+Requires at least: 3.0, WooCommerce 2.1
 Tested up to: 3.8.1
-Stable tag: 1.0.1
+Stable tag: 1.0.2
 License: GPLv2 or later

 WooCommerce Easy Booking System allows users to add an option to book or rent their products.